 Mary: The idea that these deeply-entrenched and highly respected arts institutions (such as the symphony) are becoming more accessible and equitable in a systematic way is very intriguing.

 Anh: Yes, but we are also trying to push the conversation bit further.
 We want to help them systematically think about how they can advance racial equity beyond doing one

 program per year with an artist color, or distributing free tickets to a show to a marginalized community.
 We asked them to think the artists you employ, the leadership that you have, the board you have… all of this determines the strategy of where the organization can go.
 We asked them to go deeper than diversifying audience, which is usually the term that is being used.
 At the same time, we highlighted and provided the space to organizations that have been doing this work all along.
 We don’t think of ourselves as the experts, we think of ourselves as the conveners that are bringing people together, and giving them the space to learn from each other.

 Mary: What do you hope to see accomplished within the next 5-10 years?

 Anh: That’s a long time!
-But within the next 2 or 3 years, I hope we can develop a system for us to measure the progress and the impact of the work we do.
-I’m hoping for a movement in arts and culture in San Francisco that other people in the country can look at and learn from, in relation to the event we’re going to do in February.
-And sadly, I really think it is the right time for this because there is a loss of a lot of interest in arts and culture.
-Hopefully by next year we’ll have a sector-wide working group going, measuring our progress, and identifying performance measures that will help us evaluate impact our working group is making.
+I would say in the next 2-3 years I’m hoping for a movement in arts and culture in San Francisco that other people in the country can look at and learn from, in relation to the event we just did .
+Hopefully by next year we’ll have a sector-wide working group going, measuring our progress, and identifying performance measures that will help us evaluate our impact.